 - Plastic bag

-- Measure the holder of the medallion, ensuring that you get the shape properly
+- Measure the holder of the medallion, ensuring you get the shape properly.

 - Take the measurements of the medallion and mark them on the circuit board.
 Mark the circuit board portion you’d like to use as jewelry.

 - Next, use the utility knife to carve and score the marked board outline of the PCB.
-Apply pressure to the circuit board to ensure it’s locked in place as you’re slicing it.
+Apply pressure to the circuit board to ensure it’s locked in place while slicing it.

-- You can then use the tin snips to cut the PCB jewelry piece out.
+- You can then cut the PCB jewelry piece out of the tin snips.

 - Could you wait for it to dry (up to two hours)?